Canadian owned & operated·XPEL certified installer·Toronto & the GTA

 Q.05How long does a Markham install take?

 Most Markham homes are completed in a single day.
 A full rear-of-home scope runs 8–10 hours with a two-technician crew on larger executive homes.
 Door fortification adds 60–90 minutes per door.
-Premium homes with walkout basements may require a second day.

 Q.06What's the most common break-in method in Markham?